Back to Blog

 • Retain knowledge, allowing the system to compare today’s volatility to prior events and adjust strategy instantly.

 This is what generative AI needs in trading.
 Without the right context, it hallucinates.
-With a Context Lake feeding it real-time signals, it can react with precision and executing strategies before the window closes.
+With a Context Lake feeding it real-time signals, it can react with precision and execute strategies before the window closes.
+Maintaining critical security standards is essential for protecting trading strategies and data, making Context Lake a robust solution for the challenges of perpetual trading.

 From Standing Still to Fast Trades